-If you want to end your walk at the Beach Club as my GPX route does, you can, or you can continue along the path beyond Silverknowes Golf Club to Cramond where you can visit the Island if the tide is out, and catch the bus back to town, by heading up the road and through the pretty village to the main road.
+If you want to end your walk at the Beach Club, you can, or you can continue along the path beyond Silverknowes Golf Club to Cramond where you can visit the Island if the tide is out, and catch the bus back to town, by heading up the road and through the pretty village to the main road.

 Powderhall to Cramond Brig

 This is a short 6.25 mile / 10 km linear walk on level ground.
 The route heads along St Mark’s Path from Powderhall turning right on the far side of the bridge over the Water of Leith to follow the Water of Leith walkway as far as Victoria Path.

 This path heads through Victoria Park following the signs for Newhaven until you see a sign on your left which says Newhaven (Hawthornvale).
 Here you head up the hill to Lindsay Road and turn left.
 Here the route heads around Pier Place slightly to the North of the High Street and pass alongside Newhaven Harbour.

 Follow the road through Grantown Harbour before you divert onto the promenade which takes you all the way to Cramond along the Forth via Silverknowes beach.

 At Cramond when the tide is low the brig to Cramond Island is revealed to complete your journey.
 Unfortunately the weather changed just as I arrived so I headed back fairly promptly.

 The Radical Road route is presently closed due to rock falls.
 I am leaving this walk here for nostalgic reasons really.
 As a regular visitor to Edinburgh for a long time before moving here, I first climbed Arthur’s Seat on a visit to the city.